leouieda/website/README.md

 I really should make this theme more generic and provide it to the world.
 But, you know, time and things.
 You can still use it by copying the folders to your own project.
-I can't guarantee that things will work without my specific folder struture.
+I can't guarantee that things will work without my specific folder structure.

 ## Adding an article/talk/course/software